pranav-prakash/jmtpfs/README.md

 to the device again.
 There is a true rename (but not move) supported by libmtp, but this appears to confuse some Android apps, so I don't use it.
 Image files, for example, will disappear from the Gallery if they're renamed.

+##Credits

+Credits to @kiorky and @JasonFerrara for their work.

+This is simply a rehost with some tweaks to the readme and include paths so that it is easier to understand and works out of the box with homebrew.